Write & submit with Overleaf

 The MyPublication process begins when your accepted article is scheduled for production.
-You will receive an email notification from Springer that provides you with a link to the MyPublication pages.
+You will receive an email notification from us that provides you with a link to the MyPublication pages.

-When activating the MyPublication process, you will either be directly logged in to your existing springer.com account, or an account will be created for you.
+When activating the MyPublication process, Springer and Palgrave Macmillan authors will either be directly logged in to your existing springer.com or palgrave.com account, or an account will be created for them.
 The account is necessary for the article’s publication process.
 In case we create the account for you, you will receive an additional email with your first login data.